BryanBH/practice-git/README.md

 ## How to contribute

-To just keep practicing man
+To just keep practicing man so that you get better